Tokyo Yokocho Guide: 9 Best Alley Districts + First-Timer Etiquette (2026)

 The 7 Tokyo Yokocho Worth Planning a Night Around

 Tokyo has dozens of named yokocho.
-The seven below are the ones we send people to first — chosen for their character, their density, the quality of their resident shops, and their accessibility from major train stations.
+The nine below are the ones we send people to first — chosen for their character, their density, the quality of their resident shops, and their accessibility from major train stations.
+The first seven are the core picks; Nonbei and Harmonica round out the list because every comparable Tokyo guide includes them and they answer two different visit windows (late-night Shibuya and daytime-to-night Kichijoji).

 1. Omoide Yokocho (Shinjuku)